GSA/digitalgov.gov/content/posts/2014-06-13-challenge-and-prize-practitioners-gather-at-gsa.md

 ---
+url: /2014/06/13/challenge-and-prize-practitioners-gather-at-gsa/
 date: 2014-06-13 10:00:48 -0400
-title: 'Challenge and Prize Practitioners Gather at GSA'
+title: Challenge and Prize Practitioners Gather at GSA
 summary: 'Got innovation?
 Well, we do!
 On Wednesday May 28, the Challenge.gov team gathered the Challenges and Prizes Community of Practice together for its quarterly meeting.
-The group covered two topics\: Highlights from challenge competitions run in 2013.
-Concepts and tips for working with solvers to build teams.'
+The group covered two topics: Highlights from challenge competitions run in 2013.
+Concepts and tips for working with solvers to build teams. {% img=&quot;https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/600-x-450-Challenges-and-Prizes-Community-of-Practice-quarterly-meeting-May-28-2014-photo-11.jpg&quot; alt=&quot;Challenges and Prizes Community of Practice'
-authors: [ktrebon]
+authors:
+  - ktrebon
 categories:
   - Challenges
   - Code